 Due to disaster recovery efforts from the March 2011 pipe failure, the combined reserve balances were reduced to \$561,000 at the end of FY 11/12.
-This was \$1.2 million less than the recommended funding level.
+This was \$1.2 million less than the original funding level.
 In addition, another \$200,000 was needed to repair a retaining wall at the Pacific Cove Mobile Home Park site.
 Due to the current economic conditions, it is unlikely that the City will have a sufficient operating surplus to restore reserves to their target funding level.
-A five-year plan using Measure O funding to restore reserves was included in the preceding section.
+A five-year plan using Measure O revenues to restore reserves to increased reserve funding levels is included in the preceding section.